Card grading guide

 Heavy damage, major creases, tears, or writing.Recommendation

 When to grade: Consider grading high-value cards (rookie cards, rare inserts) in excellent condition.
-Grading costs $20-50+ per card, so it's not cost-effective for common cards.
+Grading often costs $20-50+ per card, so it usually does not make sense for common cards.